 - Diagnostic evaluations and assessment.

 - Treatment planning.

 - Treatment and/or procedures.

 - Medication management and other associated treatments.

-- Individual, family and group therapy.
+- Individual, family and group therapy,

-- Provider-based case management services.

 - Crisis intervention.

 The Mental Health/Substance-Related and Addictive Disorders Administrator provides administrative services for all levels of care.